 Target Market and Brand Positioning

-Being clear on your target market and whom you’re serving will help everyone on the marketing team, from the content writer to the account based marketing leader and CMO (Chief Marketing Officer), understand whom they’re marketing to and align all of their marketing messages.
-These are the elements to include:
+Being clear on your target market and whom you’re serving will help everyone on the marketing team, from the content writer to the account-based marketing leader and CMO (Chief Marketing Officer), understand whom they’re marketing to and align their marketing messages.
+These are the elements B2C and B2B marketers should include:

 - Competitive SWOT analysis with a list of competitors and their value propositions (features, USPs, pricing models)